abatchy17/abatchy17.github.io/_posts/2017-02-23-oscp-like-vulnhub-vms.md

+---
+layout: post
+title: "OSCP-link Vulnhub VMs"
+date: 2017-02-23     12:00:00
+share: true
+comments: true
+---

 Before starting the PWK course I solved little over a dozen of the Vulnhub VMs, mainly so I don't need to start from rock bottom on the PWK lab.
 Below is a list of machines I rooted, most of them are similar to what you'll be facing in the lab.
 I've written walkthroughs for a few of them as well, but try harder first ;)

-## *nix

-**Beginner friendly:**
+# Linux

+### Beginner friendly

   * [Kioptrix: Level 1 (#1)](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/)
   * [Kioptrix: Level 1.1 (#2) ](https://www.vulnhub.com/entry/kioptrix-level-11-2,23/)